mhallin/graphql_ppx/README.md

 * Objects are converted into `Js.t` objects
 * Enums are converted into [polymorphic variants](https://realworldocaml.org/v1/en/html/variants.html)
-* Floats, ints, strings, booleans are converted into their corresponding native OCaml types.
+* Floats, ints, strings, booleans, id are converted into their corresponding native OCaml types.
+* Custom scalars are parsed as `Js.Json.t`

 ## Extra features